The calibre template language¶

 If you want only the first two letters of the data, use:

-Much of the calibre template language comes from Python.
+Much of the calibre template language formatting comes from Python.
 For more details on the syntax of these advanced formatting operations see the Python documentation.

 Using templates to define custom columns¶

-Sometimes you want to display information that isn’t in calibre metadata or differently from how calibre’s normal format.
-For example, you might want to display the ISBN, a field that calibre does not display.
-You can solve this problem using custom columns creating a column with the type ‘Column built from other columns’ (hereafter called composite columns), and entering a template to generate what is to be displayed.
-A column will be created showing the result of evaluating the template.
+, a field that calibre does not display.
+You can accomplish this creating a custom column with the type Column built from other columns (hereafter called composite columns) and providing a template to generate the displayed text.
+The column will display the result of evaluating the template.
 For example, to display the ISBN, create the column and enter {identifiers:select(isbn)}

-into the template box.
-To display a column containing the values of two series custom columns separated by a comma, use {#series1:||,}{#series2}
+in the template box.
+To display a column containing the values of two series custom columns, separated by a comma, use {#series1:||,}{#series2}

 .